lowtze/latin-books/Julia - Reed/Reed - Julia.md

 - [x] create a script to replace macrons with non-macrons that i can use for other books
 - [x] fix the contents page
 - [ ] updated ToC page to link to headers using Github Markdown spec - in progress
-- [ ] replace page dashes with page breaks
 - [x] add all images to appropriate areas
+- [ ] add quote sources for all quotes

 # Changelog
 - [[2022-03-25]] - initial commit; reformatted through story II; cleaned up hyphenated words, ToC, page breaks
 - [[2022-03-29]] - added all images; reformatted quotes
+- [[2022-03-30]] - corrected common errors in text (punctuation spacing, 0 for O, some common words with macrons)

 # Book